-Notice that both bar and mymodule are of the same type OBJECT_TYPE_STRUCT, which means that the YR_OBJECT associated to the module is just another structure like bar.
+Notice that both bar and mymodule are of the same type OBJECT\TYPE\STRUCT, which means that the YR\OBJECT associated with the module is just another structure like bar.
 In fact, when you write in your rules something like mymodule.foo you're performing a field lookup in a structure in the same way that bar.baz does.

-In resume, the module_object argument allows you to access every variable, structure or function declared by the module by providing a pointer to the root of the objects tree.
+In summary, the module\object argument allows you to access every variable, structure or function declared by the module by providing a pointer to the root of the objects tree.

-The module_data argument is a pointer to any additional data passed to the module, and module_data_size is the size of that data.
+The module\data argument is a pointer to any additional data passed to the module, and module\data\size is the size of that data.
 Not all modules require additional data, most of them rely on the data being scanned alone, but a few of them require more information as input.
-The Cuckoo module is a good example of this, it receives a behavior report associated to PE files being scanned which is passed in the module_data and module_data_size arguments.
+The Cuckoo module is a good example of this, it receives a behavior report associated with PE files being scanned which is passed in the module\data and module\data\size arguments.